kurtosis-tech/kurtosis-docs/testsuite-details.md

 4. **Test Execution:** Calling `Client.run` with the Kurtosis arguments and `TestSuite` object.

 ### Dockerfile
-To package the CLI into a Docker image, your repo will have a Dockerfile that defines how to build the image.
-(If Dockerfiles are alien to you, we recommend [the official Docker docs](https://docs.docker.com/get-started/) as a great place to start.)
+To package the CLI into a Docker image, your repo will have a Dockerfile under the example implementation folder that defines how to build the image (and if Dockerfiles are alien to you, we recommend [the official Docker docs](https://docs.docker.com/get-started/) as a great place to start).
 Kurtosis testsuite Dockerfiles are very simple, and simply compile and run the CLI.

-The only bit of complexity is that the Kurtosis-specific parameters will be passed in as environment variables, which will then be passed to your testsuite CLI in the form of flag args:
+The only bit of complexity is that the Dockerfile will receive Kurtosis-specific parameters as magic environment variables, which will then be passed to your testsuite CLI in the form of flag args.
+These environment variables are as follows:

 * `KURTOSIS_API_IP`
 * `LOG_LEVEL`